 - Matcha for energy (organic matcha made with guarana and organic ginseng)

 Gyokuro (g-yo-koo-lo) is a shade grown steeped green tea.
 Gyokuro means “jade dew” in Japanese.
-The color of Gyokuro leaf is richer and darker green than green tea leaves grown in full sun.
-Gyokuro benefit is the steady energy from Caffeine and L-Theanine, and the supreme taste.
+The color of the Gyokuro leaf is richer and darker green than green tea leaves grown in full sun.
+Gyokuro benefits are the steady energy from Caffeine and L-Theanine, and the supreme taste.
 When properly prepared, Gyokuro provides the most pleasant experience on your palate: round, rich, slightly nutty with a hint of sweetness.
 To enjoy ‘serene elegance,” use pure water at 150 to 175 °F, or brew with cold water in fridge overnight.

 SEI MEE TEA offers 100% pure organic Gyokuro loose leaf tea.

 Kabusecha (kah-boo-sé-cha) means “green tea grown under cover” in Japanese.
 It is considered “lower grade Gyokuro” since Kabusecha is grown in shade for a shorter period of time than Gyokuro.